sirixdb/sirix-svelte-frontend/src/components/dbsView/README.md

 This directory contains components for a sidebar displaying current databases and resources, as well as components for creating new databases and resources.

+Several of these components call `openModal` from the `renderless-svelte` package, which instantiates the modal defined in `routes/_layout.svelte`.
+Some components here are intended to be used withing this modal.

 ### TODO

 There is some generic code repeated in these files, (such as refreshing the list of databases/resources).
-So as to eliminate code duplication, this logic should be moved to `routes/_layout`, and triggered by way of an event.
+So as to eliminate code duplication, perhaps this logic should be moved to `routes/_layout`, and triggered by way of an event?

 ## `Tree.svelte`